project-flexos/asplos22-ae/README.md

 > OS ships with an exploration technique helping the user navigate the vast
 > safety/performance design space it un- locks.
 We implement a prototype of the
 > system and demonstrate, for several applications (Redis/Nginx/SQLite),
-> Chrysalis’ vast configuration space as well as the efficiency of the
+> FlexOS’ vast configuration space as well as the efficiency of the
-> exploration technique: we evaluate 80 Chrysalis configurations for Redis and
+> exploration technique: we evaluate 80 FlexOS configurations for Redis and
 > show how that space can be probabilistically subset to the 5 safest ones under
 > a given performance budget.
 We also show that, under equivalent
-> configurations, Chrysalis performs similarly or better than several
+> configurations, FlexOS performs similarly or better than several
 > baselines/competitors.